quoke/quoke.github.io/README.md

 # Quoke

-This is a website that will showcase quotations and web typography etc.
+A website that showcases quotations and web typography etc.

 To submit your own favourite quotation please fork this repo and make a pull request with your html file added to the `_quotations` directory.
 Make the file look like this: